lrug/lrug.org/source/lrug_root/meetings/may-2009-meeting/index.html.md

 ---
+created_at: 2009-04-30 21:04:32 Z
+published_at: 2009-05-05 09:23:59 Z
+status: Published
+slug: may-2009-meeting
 parts: []

-updated_at: 2013-02-12 23:09:25 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: murray.steele@gmail.com
   login: hlame
-  email: murray.steele@gmail.com
   name: Murray Steele
-slug: may-2009-meeting
-created_at: 2009-04-30 21:04:32 Z
 breadcrumb: May 2009 Meeting
-published_at: 2009-05-05 09:23:59 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:25 Z
 ---

 The next meeting of LRUG will be on Monday the 18th of May, from 6:30pm to 8:00pm.
 As usual our hosts [Skills Matter](http://skillsmatter.com/) will provide the space at [their offices](http://skillsmatter.com/location-details/home/375/1).
 The room is currently at capacity, but if you <a href="#may09registration">register with them</a> they'll put you on a waiting list.